 }

-The backend is the control centre of your live streaming app.
-It manages stream sessions, handles ingest, and enforces access control.
-Here’s how to implement each part in Java:
+The backend manages stream sessions, ingest, and access control.
+Here is how to implement each part:

 1. Stream management